SHOPLIFTING LAWYER PHOENIX, AZ

 - Theft: taking physical possession of property or assets without permission and with no intention of returning it.

-- Shoplifting: the act of knowingly and purposefully entering a store during business hours and taking an item without paying for it.
+- Shoplifting: the act of knowingly and purposely entering a store during business hours and taking an item without paying for it.

 - Burglary: the act of entering a place or company without permission and taking property without telling the owner.
 Burglary in the first degree occurs when the offender knowingly possesses explosives, a deadly weapon, or a dangerous instrument while conducting a theft.